nasa/cumulus/docs/deployment/components.md

 This backend stores state in S3 and uses a DynamoDB table for locking.

 See the deployment documentation for a [walkthrough of creating resources for your remote state using an S3 backend](README.md#create-resources-for-terraform-state).

-## Available Cumulus Components

-* [Distribution](https://github.com/nasa/cumulus/tree/master/tf-modules/distribution) - the Thin Egress App, as
-  well as the S3 credentials endpoint, with a config targeted at Cumulus and NGAP.
-* [Thin Egress App](./thin_egress_app) - an app running in Lambda that creates temporary S3 links and provides URS integration.